 The Todaro migration models postulate that observed migration is individually rational but that migrants respond to urban-rural differences in expected rather than actual earnings.
 Urban modern-sector earnings are much higher than rural earnings, which may in turn be even higher than urban traditional-sector earnings.
 Migration occurs until average or expected rather than actual incomes are equal across regions, generating equilibrium unemployment or underemployment in the urban traditional sector.
 The extension of the model to consider equilibrium and effects of actions such as increases in wages and probability of employment in the urban areas, undertaken by Harris and Todaro, shows that under some conditions, notably elastic supply of labor, creation of employment opportunities in cities can actually lead to an increase in unemployment by attracting more migrants than there are new jobs.
-Despite being individually rational, extensive rural-urban migration generates social costs for crowded cities, while excessive migration also imposes external costs on the rural areas emptied of better-educated, more venturesome young people as well as external costs on urban infrastructure and lost output.
+Despite being individually rational, extensive rural-urban migration generates social costs for crowded cities, while excessive migration also imposes external costs on the rural areas emptied of better-educated, more venturesome young people, as well as external costs on urban infrastructure and lost output.

-One set of relevant migration and employment policies emphasizes rural development, rural basicneeds strategies, elimination of factor price distortions, appropriate technology choice, and appropriate education.
+One set of relevant migration and employment policies emphasizes rural development, rural basic-needs strategies, elimination of factor price distortions, appropriate technology choice, and appropriate education.
 Each is intended to increase the incentives for rural residents to remain in rural areas rather than migrate to cities.
 But even if rural development is successful, fewer rural laborers will ultimately be needed, and demand for products of the cities will grow, which will fuel migration anyway.
-So other policies seek to influence the pattern of urban development to gain the most benefits for the fewest costs from migration that is probably inevitable.
+So other policies seek to influence the pace and pattern of urban development to gain the most benefits for the fewest costs from migration that is probably inevitable.

 India provides an interesting setting for a case study because future urban migration is potentially so vast and because a number of interesting studies have been undertaken there.
-Botswana offers a good counterpoint because it has better published data, and more advanced statistical analysis of those data has been undertaken there than for most developing regions.
+Botswana offers a good counterpoint because it has been the subject of some of the most interesting empirical research and represents one of the most rapidly urbanizing African countries as well as one of its most important success stories.